 - 9:30-11:00 AM: Riverwinds: From Route 44 in West Deptford take Delaware St which becomes Riverwinds Drive upon entering the Riverwinds Complex.
 Drive past the community center, stay to the left, and park in the parking lot just before the RiverWinds restaurant.

 - 11:15 AM-12:15 PM: WIN/Wheelabrator Wildlife Refuge in Westville (also the picnic location): Access from Rt 130 – opposite Hazel Ave in Westville, just south of Big Timber Creek.
 Use the Butterfly Garden Parking area (first right off the entrance road).

 A 111-acre nature preserve located in Deptford and Mantua Townships, Tall Pines features a combination of woodland, meadow, and wetland habitats.
 The Eastern Bluebird is a common sight here, as 12 nesting boxes are in constant use during spring and summer months.
 Bark Bridge Road and Indian Trail, Wenonah, NJ.

-A 75-acre nature preserve surrounding the Wheelabrator facility in West Deptford, this site offers welcoming habitat to migrating songbirds as well as riparian species like Herons and Egrets.
-600 US Route 130, West Deptford, NJ.
+A 75-acre nature preserve surrounding the WIN Waste Innovations facility in Westville, this site offers welcoming habitat to migrating songbirds as well as riparian species like Herons and Egrets.
+600 US Route 130, Westville, NJ.
 Turn right just before the entrance gate.

 A 59-acre wooded nature park located in Mantua Township, Ceres hosts scores of spring migrants including scarlet tanagers and warblers.
 Permanent residents include Carolina chickadee, ovenbird, and red-bellied woodpecker.
 940 Main Street, Sewell, NJ.